 If you are in the process of selecting which top MBA program you want to apply to, you are facing a mountain of information to vet—rankings included.
 “Which school do they say is the best?”
-While rankings may not entirely capture what makes a school a good fit for you (Personal MBA Coach offers our clients complete school selection advice through our comprehensive packages) they are a commonly used tool during the school section process.
+While rankings may not entirely capture what makes a school a good fit for you, they are a commonly used tool during the school section process.
 To help guide you, here is a long-view take on the rankings for you to consider.

 Keep in mind that, although much ado is made each year when the US News and World Report rankings come out, pitting one prominent business school in the ring over another, the differences are much more subtle than they are made out to be.